Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.

-You will usually be given steroid tablets.
-You begin taking these the day before the chemotherapy and continue for 3 days.
+You will usually be given steroid tablets to take for 3 days.
+You start taking them the day before your chemotherapy.

-After this you have 5FU, given as an infusion over 24 hours.
-This is usually given through a small pump that you carry on a belt or in a holder.
-You will be able to go home once the pump is connected to your line and has been started.
+The fluorouracil (5FU) is usually given through a small pump that you carry on a belt or in a holder.
+You can usually go home once the pump is connected to your line and has been started.

 You may come back to the hospital to have the pump disconnected.
 Sometimes, a district nurse will do this for you at home.
-A nurse at the chemotherapy unit may teach you or someone close to you how to disconnect it.
-Your chemotherapy nurse will explain how to look after the pump and what to do if there’s a problem.
+A nurse at the chemotherapy unit may teach you, or someone close to you, how to disconnect it.
+Your chemotherapy nurse will explain how to look after the pump and what to do if there is a problem.

 If you have a cannula, you will need to stay in hospital to have the 5FU.